Meet Our People

 Tony loves his job as a country vet.
 He has a passion for the local community, for helping people and their animals and enjoys leading his great team of people doing high quality work.
 Tony loves the variation of his work and has developed skills in small animal orthopaedics, large animal medicine and surgery and artificial breeding of horses.
 In 2020 he partnered with the Adelaide University to formally train final year Veterinary students in Rural Practice.

-Tony and his partner Brooke live on a small farm on the edge of town and has three dogs, one cat, two pet cows, 9 horses, 50 sheep and some chooks.
+Tony and his partner Brooke live on a small farm on the edge of town.
+They have 4 dogs, 1 cat, 2 pet cows, 12 horses, 50 sheep and some chooks.
 He is a father to four children and stepdad to two.
 He believes he is the luckiest person in the world.

 Brittany Voss